Steam Mops: Not the Miracle Cleaning Method We Thought

 With the explosion of advertisements for steam mops on TV, many people ask, “Are steam mops safe for use on my new floor?”
 Steam is great for both cleaning and sanitizing when used in the appropriate place.
 However, using steam mops on flooring can cause irreparable damage.

+Unfortunately, many people don’t realize the same thing which makes steam mops such a “good cleaner” also causes it to be unsuitable for many types of finished flooring.
 Flashback to junior high: steam is formed when water is heated above 212°.
-When water boils, steam is formed.
-Unfortunately, many people don’t realize the same thing which makes steam such a “good cleaner” also causes it to be unsuitable for many types of finished flooring.
-Most flooring manufacturers recommend the surface not be exposed to temperatures above 85° to 95° (well below the temperature of steam).
+However, most flooring manufacturers recommend the surface not be exposed to temperatures above 85° to 95° (well below the temperature of steam).
+Here’s why it’s important to take the manufacturers’ recommendations for your flooring into consideration.

 Many manufacturers will tell you that wood and water just do not mix.
-Water-based cleaning products are generally not recommended on wood flooring.
+Therefore, water-based cleaning products are generally not recommended on wood flooring.
 Continued use of steam mops is likely to cause seams between the boards to swell.
-Additionally, heat and pressure can force steam (water) deep into the wood surface resulting in abnormal expansion, resulting in cracks.
+Additionally, heat and pressure can force steam (water) deep into the wood surface resulting in abnormal expansion, which can cause cracks.

-Flooring products, such as Vinyl Tile and Vinyl Plank Flooring, are not designed to withstand the high temperatures which are required to change water into steam.
-Steam can be forced through the seams causing water build up under the floor resulting in tile/plank edges curling up.
+Flooring products, such as Vinyl Tile and Vinyl Plank Flooring, are not designed to withstand the high temperatures which are required to create steam.
 Even Sheet Vinyl can be susceptible to the focused heat generated by steam mops resulting in the adhesive beneath breaking loose causing bubbles in the sheet vinyl floor.
+In addition to heat, water from a steam mop can also cause damage.
+Steam can be forced through the seams causing water build up under the floor resulting in tile or plank edges curling up.

 Laminate & Ceramic Flooring